Dr. Amy E. Dayton

 - Composition and Rhetoric

 Amy E. Dayton completed her PhD in rhetoric-composition and MA in applied linguistics at University of Arizona (2005, 2000).
-Her research interests include historiography and archival research, Progressive-Era histories of composition, community literacy, language attitudes, ethnic/immigrant rhetoric and literacy, qualitative research, and assessment/teacher training.
+Her research interests include historiography and archival research, women’s rhetoric, community literacy, language attitudes, qualitative research, and assessment/teacher training.

 - Assessing the Teaching of Writing: Twenty-First Century Trends and Technologies.
 Logan, Utah: U Colorado/Utah State UP, 2015.